ASUS-AICS/LibMultiLabel/docs/cli/data_format.rst

 Dataset Formats
 ===============

-The input data for building train, test, and validation dataset must have specific formats.
+The input data for building train, test, and validation datasets must have specific formats.
 For neural networks, the only accepted format is the :ref:`libmultilabel-format`.
 For linear methods, both :ref:`libmultilabel-format` and